Sony Pictures Logo

 Sony Pictures Logo History

 The visual identity of Sony Pictures reflects its origins, rebranding, and connection to the television entertainment industry.
 The logo vividly conveys the key stages of the studio’s development and its approach to screen adaptation of everything happening in the world of people.
-No wonder it is one of the leaders of the film industry, offering diverse content of a worthy level – from feature films to game shows.
+No wonder it is one of the leaders of the film industry, offering a diverse range of high-quality content, from feature films to game shows.

-For a long time, its emblem boasted a symbolic character representing the United States – a girl named Columbia.
-She debuted in the screensaver in 1924.
-The prototype of the image was actress Evelyn Venable, drawn with an olive branch and a shield.
-The torch in a highly raised hand appeared in the logo in 1928.
+For a long time, its emblem was a symbolic figure representing the United States: Columbia, a girl.
+She debuted on the screensaver in 1924.
+The image’s prototype was actress Evelyn Venable, depicted with an olive branch and a shield.
+The torch, held high, was incorporated into the logo in 1928.
 This was followed by a series of experiments with the identity, ending with a concise image of the famous Torch Lady.
 The modernized version was launched in 1981.
 Later, the picture was digitized.
 Then Columbia Pictures’ graphic editor, Jenny Joseph, posed as the cinema goddess.

 What is Sony Pictures?

 Sony Pictures (also known as Sony Pictures Entertainment or SPE) is a globally renowned film company, forming the top 5 legendary producers and distributors of films, shows, television programs, and online games.
-It is part of the Sony Group Corporation – a global technological giant and media conglomerate.
+It is part of the Sony Group Corporation, a global technology and media conglomerate.
 Its inception was in 1987 when the Coca-Cola brand decided to separate its entertainment industry assets.
-The studio was initially called Columbia Pictures Entertainment, and it got its current name in 1991.
-Its headquarters is located in the Californian city of Culver.
+The studio was initially called Columbia Pictures Entertainment and took its current name in 1991.
+Its headquarters is located in the California city of Culver.

 1987 – 1989